shwezhu/shwezhu.github.io/content/post/js/practice/001-web-dev.md

 password: 778899s
 ```

-> Note that if you don't set `Content-Type` header explicitly, the browser will set Content-Type header to `multipart/form-data` automatically.
+> **Note:** if you don't set `Content-Type` header explicitly, the browser will set Content-Type header to `multipart/form-data` automatically.

-#### 4.1.
+### 4.1.
 Special situation in Go

-If your server written in Go, you may parse form like this:
+If your server written in Go, you may parse the form like this:

 ```go
 if e := r.ParseForm(); err != nil {